 Maintaining a healthy relationship takes work, but it doesn’t have to be hard if you follow these basic guidelines.

-Set firm boundaries: If you allow your partner to overstep your boundaries, it may lead to chronic anger and resentment.
-The longer it continues, the harder it is to change.
-Women often shy away from setting boundaries for fear of making their partner angry or appearing to be mean-spirited.
-In the long run, it is far more loving to respectfully teach your partner how to treat you, than to be angry, passively-aggressive or emotionally withdrawn.
-Setting firm boundaries also gives you the opportunity to practice your assertiveness skills.
+Set firm boundaries: If you allow your partner to step over your boundaries or if you don’t have any, it may lead to chronic anger and resentment.
+Women often shy away from setting boundaries for fear of hurting their partner’s feelings or making them angry.
+In the long run, it is far more loving to respectfully teach your partner how to treat you, than to be angry, passive-aggressive or emotionally withdrawn.

 Set a boundary by speaking in a pleasant but firm manner.
 Your boundary should be a clear and straight-forward statement that is no more than one sentence long.
 Less is more.
 For example:

 1. I would appreciate it if you wouldn’t interrupt me when I’m speaking.

 2. I would like to hear about your lunch date, but it will have to wait until I get home from work.

 3. You can borrow my laptop, just put it back on my desk when you’re finished.

 It is not necessary to explain or justify your boundary.
 If your partner questions or challenges it, do not allow yourself to be drawn into an argument or debate.
 Simply state that the boundary is important to you and that you would appreciate his or her cooperation.
 If the boundary is crossed again, repeat the previous statement and restate the boundary.
 Remember, you are making a statement, not a request.

 If you have difficulty setting boundaries, write down what you would like to say in advance and rehearse it out loud before sharing it with your partner.
 This will help you feel more confident and reduce anxiety.
 It may be necessary to reset or reinforce a boundary from time to time.